yashsahugtx/skype-docs/Skype/Skype-For-Business-Bot-Framework/docs/Overview.md

-# Getting Started
+# Skype for Business Bot Framework (Preview)

 This article will help you build and enable a Skype for Business bot using the Microsoft Bot Framework.

+## Getting Started

 **In this section we’ll cover:**
 -	[Creating a Skype for Business bot](#create-bot)